Focused Ultrasound Therapy

 How it Works

 Where the beams converge, focused ultrasound produces two therapeutic effects that are being evaluated.
 One mechanism is precise ablation (thermal destruction of tissue).
-A second mechanism is to use focused ultrasound to enhance the delivery of genetic therapy to treat liver fibrosis.
+A second mechanism is to use focused ultrasound to enhanced the delivery of genetic therapy to treat liver fibrosis.
 This technique was successful in preclinical studies but has not yet been translated to the clinic.

 The primary options for treatment of liver fibrosis include medication and may eventually include liver transplantation.